MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/configure-custom-settings-active-directory.md

 Before diving into the details,  lets clarify some of the Active Directory requirements.

-A dedicated organization unit referenced as OU in the article going forward is required to optimize query times for object discovery which is critical for very large Active Directories spanning multiple Sites.
+A dedicated organization unit referenced as OU in the article going forward is required to optimize query times for object discovery, which is critical for large Active Directories spanning multiple Sites.
 This dedicated OU is only required for the computer objects and the Windows failover cluster CNO.

 The user referenced as deployment user can reside anywhere in the directory it just requires the necessary permissions over the dedicated OU.

 Blocking group policy inheritance is required to prevent any conflicts of settings coming from group policy objects and the new engine introduced with HCI version 23H2 that manages security settings including drift protection.
 You can learn more about security features in [Security features for Azure Stack HCI, version 23H2](../concepts/security-features).

-Computer account objects and cluster CNO can be [pre-created](https://learn.microsoft.com/windows-server/failover-clustering/prestage-cluster-adds) using the deployment user as an alternative to have the deployment itself create them.
+Computer account objects and cluster CNO can be [precreated](https://learn.microsoft.com/windows-server/failover-clustering/prestage-cluster-adds) using the deployment user as an alternative to have the deployment itself create them.

 ## Required permissions

 The permissions required by the user object referenced as deployment user is scoped to be applicable to the dedicated OU only.

-The permissions can be summarized as read, create and delete computer objects with the ability to retrieve BitLocker recovery information.
+The permissions can be summarized as read, create, and delete computer objects with the ability to retrieve BitLocker recovery information.

 1. Permissions the deployment user must have over the OU and all descendant objects: